annelise-rasmussen/dbt_SamsSubs/SamSubsDeliverable3.md

     - Authorization Method: `Username and Password`
     - Password:
     - Click `Set up destination`
-- Once the connection test passes, it will pull up the new connection window
+TRA- Once the connection test passes, it will pull up the new connection window
     - Change schedule type to `Manual`
     - Under `Activate the streams you want to sync`, click the button next to each table.
     - Click Set up connection